[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Background

-To assess the fairness of a set of returns $J_i(\pi)$, the Nash Social Welfare function from economic theory \citep{kaneko1979nash}, defined in this context as NSW$(\pi)=\sum_i \log J_i(\pi)$, is often used as a simple metric.
+To assess the fairness of a set of returns $J_i(\pi)$, the Nash Social Welfare (NSW) function from economic theory \citep{kaneko1979nash}, defined in this context as NSW$(\pi)=\sum_i \log J_i(\pi)$, is often used as a simple metric.
 Due to its non-linear nature, NSW cannot be used directly as a scalarisation method for traditional algorithms.
-A common approach to resolve this is \textit{linearisation}; using a linear weighting vector $\mu$ and defining the surrogate target $\hat J(\pi)=\sum_i\mu_iJ_i(\pi)$ on which a traditional RL algorithm can be trained \citep{zhu2023scaling}.
+A possible approach to resolve this would be to use a linear weighting vector $\mu$ and to define the surrogate target $\hat J(\pi)=\sum_i\mu_iJ_i(\pi)$ on which a traditional RL algorithm can be trained, where for an appropriate choice of $\mu$ the optimal policy for $\hat J$ might also have a high NSW \citep{zhu2023scaling}.
 With access to the environment for evaluation, it is then possible, though computationally expensive, to examine policies trained using a variety of options for $\mu$ and select one with a high NSW.
 However, this process (evaluating policies) is not possible in the truly offline setting for which we seek to devise algorithms, and searching through the space of possible values for $\mu$ is also impractical with high-dimensional rewards.

-To improve upon this idea, \cite{kim2025fairdice} derive FairDICE as an adaptation of OptiDICE, which is able to \textit{learn} the optimal $\mu$ for a sum of non-linear objectives of the form $\sum_i\mu_iu_i(J_i(\pi))$ directly, without online evaluation.
-FairDICE proposes to learn the preference vector $\mu$ in addition to a critic $\nu(s)$ (e.g. a multi-layer perceptron), where an additional regularisation term on $\mu$ is added to the OptiDICE loss to incentivise rewards to be distributed according to the selected non-linearity (e.g.\ evenly balanced, when using NSW). \cite{kim2025fairdice} use $\alpha$-fairness as their non-linearity: $u_i(x)=\frac{1}{1-\alpha}x^{1-\alpha}$ where $\alpha\neq 1$ and $u_i(x)=\log(x)$ for $\alpha=1$.
+To improve upon this idea, \cite{kim2025fairdice} derive FairDICE as an adaptation of OptiDICE, which is able to \textit{learn} the optimal $\mu$ such that maximising $\hat J$ also optimises for a sum of non-linearities $u_i$: $\sum_i u_i(J_i(\pi))$, all without online evaluation.
+FairDICE proposes to learn the preference vector $\mu$ in addition to a critic $\nu(s)$ (e.g.\ a multi-layer perceptron), where an additional regularisation term on $\mu$ is added to the OptiDICE loss to incentivise rewards to be distributed according to the selected non-linearities $u_i$ (e.g.\ evenly balanced, for NSW). \cite{kim2025fairdice} use $\alpha$-fairness as their non-linearity: $u_i(x)=\frac{1}{1-\alpha}x^{1-\alpha}$ where $\alpha\neq 1$ and $u_i(x)=\log(x)$ for $\alpha=1$.
 The sum $\sum_iu_i(J_i(\pi))$ then reduces to NSW for $\alpha=1$ (used for most experiments), a summation (as in utilitarian welfare) at $\alpha=0$ and a minimum (as in max-min welfare) as $\alpha\rightarrow\infty$.
 Outside of this regularisation term and linearisation scheme, FairDICE is identical to OptiDICE and uses weighted behaviour cloning for policy learning.
-For loss formulas, refer to \cite{kim2025fairdice} and see Appendix \ref{appendix:fairdice}.
+For more details, refer to \cite{kim2025fairdice} and see Appendix \ref{appendix:fairdice}.